gocheaphosting/easy-paypal-lte/readme.txt

 Note that the drop-down menu is editable.
 To add a new product, just type in a new Product Code even when the drop-down menu looks like a menu.
 This is the point that confused some of my users, leading them to think that they couldn't define new products.

+= My shop front says "Product not found."
+But I have defined my products.
+What's going on? =

+This happens when your permalink structure has not been prettified, in which case WordPress doesn't use the page slug for the auto-generated shop page.
+To confirm, look at the URL address of the shop front (in the address bar on your web browser).
+Does it say something like http://your.blog/?p=123?
+If so, go to your WordPress dashboard, Settings -> Permalinks and select any setting other than the (ugly) default one.
 == Change Log ==

 = Future Plans =